How to Grow Tulips, King of the Flowering Bulbs

 to the proper depth of about 2-3 inches from the top of the bulb.
 Add a thin

 (not thick) layer of mulch on top if desired.
-This will help to protect the
+This will help to protect them

 Your tulip bulbs are now ready for a long winter's nap.
-They will awaken
+The plants awaken

 in early spring, and bloom in mid to late spring.